 Sheds have become multipurpose, must-have buildings that are competing with pergolas and gazebos as your next backyard project.
 Pictures on social media only grab people's desires more.
 Before going any further, do your research.
-Figure out what you need it for and why, and whether you will built the shed yourself, or hire a pro.
+Figure out what you need it for and why, and whether you will build the shed yourself, or hire a pro.
 Check with your local planning department to comply with codes and guidelines.
-Determine if the shed will mirror the architectural features of your home--always a good idea.
+Determine if the shed will mirror the architectural features of your home—always a good idea.
 Assess your budget, materials needed, and the time it will take to complete the project.

-Excuse Me, Your Roof is Showing
+Excuse Me, Your Roof Is Showing

 Because a shed is not as tall as a regular building, the roof will be clearly visible.
 Design a roof with a pitch and materials that are attractive and feasible.
 Common roofing materials include:

 - Cedar shakes

 - Real or faux slate